osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 Some discussion about moving logger caches to the filesystem. (#6012)
 * Should we move all the loggers to it?
-* Alienvault deployed it, and it was a win
+* Alienvault deployed it, and it was a win.
-* Goal was to change TLS logger too, but they hadn't done the work
+* Goal was to change TLS logger too, but they hadn't done the work.
-* Zach will take this on
+* Zach will take this on.

 ## What private forks are out there